By Meron Moges-Gerbi, CNN

 The next stop in Tadele’s journey is Seattle, where he’ll work for Microsoft.

-Here’s what Tadele had to say about meeting the president and finishing college:
+Here’s what Tadele had to say about meeting the president and graduating from college:

 CNN: First thing first, what was it like to meet President Obama?